sindresorhus/gulp-nunjucks/readme.md

 #### options

+Type: `object`

+Options will be passed directly to Nunjucks [Environment object constructor](https://mozilla.github.io/nunjucks/api.html#constructor) which will be used to compile templates.

 ##### options.env

 Type: `nunjucks.Environment`
 Default: *`new nunjucks.Environment()`*

 The custom Nunjucks [Environment object](https://mozilla.github.io/nunjucks/api.html#environment) which will be used to compile templates.
+If supplied, the rest of `options` will be ignored.

 ### nunjucks.precompile([options])